csebooks/relational-databases/content.en/sql/modification-of-the-database/index.md

 ---
-title: 3.9 Modification of the Database
+title: Modification of the Database
-weight: 22
+weight: 9
 ---

-3.9 Modification of the Database## 3.9 Modification of the Database
+# Modification of the Database

 We have restricted our attention until now to the extraction of information from the database.
 Now, we show how to add, remove, or change information with SQL.

-### 3.9.1 Deletion
+## Deletion

 A delete request is expressed in much the same way as a query.
 We can delete only whole tuples; we cannot delete values on only particular attributes.
 SQL expresses a deletion by